Bjorklundsamm/FDBK-Management-va1.12/README.md

 npm install
 npm run db:setup
 ```
-- Now run the following commands to initialize your instance(currently configured to localhost:3003):
+- Run the following commands to initialize your instance(currently configured to localhost:3003):
 ```sh
 npm start
 npm run watch
 ```
 On successfull start expect message: `Service running on PORT#`

-On failure please inspect the message beginning at line: `UNABLE TO START:`
+On failure please inspect the message beginning at line: `-UNABLE TO START-`

 ## Requirements